AnnaIstochnikova/goit-react-hw-03-image-finder/README.md

 ## Description

 This project is a simple image finder application built with React.
 It allows users to search for images using keywords and displays the results in a grid.
 The application uses the Pixabay API to fetch images based on the user's input.
-It's a great exercise for practicing React, making API requests, and displaying data dynamically.

 ## Screenshot
 Here is a screenshot of the image finder application: